folio-org/mod-circulation/doc/loanrules.md

 ```
 priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line
-fallback-policy: no-circulation
+fallback-policy: l no-circulation
+fallback-policy: r no-request
+fallback-policy: n no-notice
-g visitor + t rare: policy-b
+g visitor + t rare: l loan-policy-b r request-policy-b n notice-policy-b
-t rare + m book: policy-d
+t rare + m book: l loan-policy-d r request-policy-d n notice-policy-d
 ```

 A loan for material type `book` and loan type `rare` and patron group `visitor` matches both lines.
 The criterium type priority is the same (`t`).
 They both have two criteria.
-The line with policy-d has higher priority because it is last (it has a higher line number).
+The line with loanpolicy-d has higher priority because it is last (it has a higher line number).

 ## Fallback policy

-There always must be a line with a fallback policy like `fallback-policy: no-circulation`.
+There always must be a set of three lines with a fallback policy for each type like `fallback-policy: l no-circulation`.
 It must be after the priority line and before the first rule.

 For `priority: last-line` it must be after the last rule.